W3rni0/HacktivityCon_CTF_2020/readme.md

 ```
 Much better, now that we can actually read the code let's see what it does, the function enc first encodes the string to base64, then iterates over each character and xors each one with the one after it (the last character is xorred with the first), the bytes received by xorring are placed in an array and the array is encoded to hex.

-We can break it down to 3 parts: base64 encoding, cyclic xorring and hex encoding, the first and the last are easy to reverse as the modules used for this parts have the reverse functions, but the second part is trickier.
+We can break it down to 3 parts: base64 encoding, cyclic xorring and hex encoding, the first and the last are easy to reverse as the packages used for this parts contain the reverse functions, but the second part is trickier.

 We can notice something interesting with the encryption in the second part, if we think of the first character as the initialization vector, then the encryption is similar to encryption with Cipher Block Chaining (CBC) mode of operation with no block cipher (the block cipher is an identity function) and a block size of one, Cipher Block Chaining or CBC is a block cipher mode of operation, modes of operation split the plaintext into blocks of a size manageable by a cipher (for example AES works with blocks of sizes 128, 192 and 256 bits) and append the resulting ciphertext blocks together, a schema of the operation of CBC: